luismartinezs/react-katas/README.md

 ## Setup:

+1. Download this repo locally: `https://github.com/luismartinezs/react-katas.git`
-1. The first time you work on these, run `npm install` in the console to download all the dependencies
+1. The first time you work on these, run `npm install` in your console to download all the dependencies
 2. In the file /src/index.js, change line 4 according to what you're working on
+3. Use `npm start` to visualize the user interface in your browser

 ## Generate the CSS file